There were several teachers in my family tree but I’m focusing on one this time: Auntie Mimie.

 Women first graduated from Edinburgh University in 1893, less than 20 years before Mimie went there.
 From my research, it is likely that she was among the first 1000 women graduates from Edinburgh when she gained her MA in October 1914.

-She took an ordinary rather than an honours degree, not unusual for a primary teacher.
+She took an ordinary rather than an honours degree.
 Her subjects were: French, Latin, English, British History, Psychology and Moral Philosophy.
-She then did teacher training.
+She then did teacher training and in January 1916 was appointed teacher of English at Kirkwall Burgh School.

 Back to Orkney